The classroom that gives lectures at home and does homework in class.

 There are many advantages to the flipped classroom, some examples include self-paced learning, deeper exploration of material, and reusing lectures.
 Sit back and enjoy devoting your class time to the mastery of material and watching your students succeed.

-For a killer article and more information on technology in the classroom, check out 4 Surprising Ways Video Is Changing Education.
+For a killer article and more information on technology in the classroom, check out 3 Types of Technology in the Classroom that Actually Help.
 You can also subscribe to our education newsletter, The Yardstick & Apple.